Sugar Pine Peak

-Sugar Pine Peak is a officially unnamed summit located in the northern Northern Sierra Nevada, in the Plumas National Forest in California.
+Sugar Pine Peak is an officially unnamed summit located in the northern Northern Sierra Nevada, in the Plumas National Forest in California.

 The summit rises to an elevation of about 4828+ feet (1472+ m) on the Yuba–Sierra county line.

 The highest point in Yuba County is located near the summit that is in Sierra County, on Stanford mountain.
 The peak gets snowfall during the winter.